Working Groups and Other Activities

 The NDIA IPMD working groups are formed and disbanded as needed to proactively address current issues related to integrated program management.
 These working groups include representatives from industry and government to ensure various stakeholder interests are considered.
 The working groups are an excellent way to get involved with the IPMD activities, find out what other companies are doing related to integrated program management and EVM, and provide an opportunity to contribute to the EVM community - you can make a difference.
 Our leadership position in industry reflects our membership's commitment and dedication to continually enhance and promote the use of integrated program management and EVM.
 Most working groups conduct their activities via telecom or web meetings with occasional meetings that usually coincide with the quarterly committee meetings.
 For more information, contact the Working Group Leads.

-Working Group Lead: Kathy Dailey, GD IT, Kathy.Dailey@gdit.com
+Working Group Leads: Kathy Dailey, GD IT, Kathy.Dailey@gdit.com and Annmarie Oien, Lockheed Martin, firstname.lastname@example.org.

 Working Group Co-chairs: Jerry Jones, FAA, email@example.com and Neil Albert, MCR, firstname.lastname@example.org